-Additionally, the bill modifies the existing provisions regarding certificates of obligation, aligning them with the new restrictions on anticipation notes.
+Additionally, the bill modifies the existing provisions related to certificates of obligation, aligning them with the new restrictions on anticipation notes.
 It specifies that a certificate cannot be authorized if a similar bond proposition was rejected in the last five years, but allows for exceptions under the same conditions as those for anticipation notes.
 The changes will apply only to notes or certificates authorized after the bill's effective date of September 1, 2025, ensuring that any prior authorizations remain governed by the previous law.

 Statutes affected: